XITRIX/Moonlight-Switch/README.md

 # Credits
 Thanks a lot to [Rock88](https://github.com/rock88) and his [Moonlight-NX](https://github.com/rock88/moonlight-nx), lots of streaming code has been lend from it 👍.

+[Xfangfang](https://github.com/xfangfang) for maintaining [Borealis](https://github.com/xfangfang/borealis) library. iOS port would not be possible without it.

 Also thanks to [Averne](https://github.com/averne) for NVDEC implementation into [FFmpeg](https://github.com/averne/FFmpeg) and useful guidance of how to enable it